 Of the food crises identified in 2021, 10 stood out in terms of the number of people affected.
 Here are the countries/territories

 with the highest number of people in food crisis (Phase 3 in the classification system we introduced earlier) or worse:

-*The numbers listed above are reflective only of the percentage of the country’s population that could be analysed in 2020.
-For the Democratic Republic of Congo, for instance, that was only 33 per cent.
+*The numbers listed above are reflective only of the percentage of the country’s population that could be analyzed in 2021.

 It’s often hard to get a complete, timely picture of unfolding food crisis amidst disasters like drought or conflict.
 Data collection becomes low priority when people are struggling for survival.
 Many affected regions are remote, in countries with limited infrastructure.
 And food crisis develops so quickly, numbers can change drastically from one month to the next.